appernetic/appernetic-hugo-project/content/post/use-live-chat-to-beat-the-competition.md

 FreshDesk had all the bells and whistles, live chat, integrated ticket system with Twitter, Facebook messenger, branding, customer portal etc, but only if you paid $49/month.
 JivoChat had no customization in the free version so it was very annoying to have it on the dashboard.
 Slack is useful if you are a team that needs to communicate, but it is not useful when you have to invite visitors when they need support.
 HipChat has a lot of integration options but it is too developer centric.

 So after contemplating we came up with our criteria for a customer support service:

-- free or freemium
+ - Free or freemium
-- one agent
+- One agent
-- pause incoming live chats
+- Pause incoming live chats
-- easy for visitors to engage in real time
+- Easy for visitors to engage in real time
-- easy to operate, manage and customize
+- Easy to operate, manage and customize
-- seamless integration with the SaaS system
+- Seamless integration with the SaaS system

 I researched and evaluated the following tools: